Adityaaa1505/DTunes-Delta-Task3/README.md

 # WebDev-Delta-Task3-Aditya-Agrawal-DTunes

-## Uses a MongoDB database
+### ReactJS for the frontend and ExpressJS for the backend
-### ReactJS for the front and ExpressJS for the back end
+### Uses MongoDB Atlas

-To run, you can install the necessary packages in both the frontend and backend directories.
+To run, install the necessary packages in both frontend and backend directories.
 <br/>
 npm i
 <br/>